 Any student pursuing a degree in Agricultural Economics & Business needs to check out Lake Erie College.
 The area of Painesville, Ohio, is decent for students who prefer a quieter, suburban spot.

 It's hard to beat University of Northwestern Ohio if you want to study Agricultural Economics & Business.
 Based in Lima, Ohio, this school is a sound choice for students who enjoy the joy of a significant city.

 It's hard to find a better school than Ohio State University - Main Campus if you want to pursue Agricultural Economics & Business as a major.
-Prefer a sizable student body?
-This institution has over 20,000 students on campus.
+Based in Columbus, Ohio, this university is best suited for students who thrive in a city atmosphere.